dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 FIPS-approved hybrid, however as the component signatures are verified separately it is not possible to enforce 'simultaneous verification'.

+# Security Considerations {#sec-considerations}

+This document discusses digital signature constructions that may be used in security protocols.
+It is an informational document and does not directly affect any other Internet draft.
+The security considerations for any specific implementation or incorporation of a hybrid scheme should be discussed in the relevant specification documents.

+# IANA Considerations
+This document has no IANA actions.

 # Acknowledgements {#acknowledgements}